Maximus7474/tebexsync-bot/docs/configure-tebex-logging.md

 ## Setting Up Tebex Discord Notifications for Your Bot

-This guide will walk you through the process of setting up **Tebex webhooks** to send purchase, refund, and chargeback notifications directly to your bot.
+This guide will walk you through the process of setting up **Tebex webhooks** to send refund and chargeback notifications directly to your bot via a discord webhook, this is used to revoke the customer and their developer permissions if ever they decide to refund or chargeback their purchases, as tebex will remove it from their Cfx portal.

+This is by no means required for the bot to work properly.

 First, make sure you have the Tebex bot added to your Discord server and have a dedicated channel ready for these notifications.